 WHAT TO SEE IN THE CUSCO CATHEDRAL

 The Cusco Cathedral is found in the heart of the ancient capital of the Inca Empire.
 It is located in the Imperial City, on the north side of the Cusco main square, within the historic center of the city.
-The entire complex covers an area of 3,918 square meters and is one of the most essential and iconic religious monuments in the whole of the Historic Center of Cusco.
+The entire complex covers an area of 3,918 square meters and is one of the most essential and iconic religious monuments in the Historic Center of Cusco.
 Both tourists and locals can enter the church using the entrance of the Iglesia de la Sagrada Familia.
 This is located just to the left of the facade of the cathedral.
 In general, the Cathedral of Cusco is open seven days a week.
 And the available hours are from 10 AM to 6 PM.
 The entrance to the cathedral costs approximately 25 Nuevos Soles or approximately 7 US dollars.

 CUSCO CATHEDRAL ARCHITECTURE

 One of the must-see destinations on a city tour in Cusco is the Cusco Cathedral.
 In general, guided tours of the city offer the possibility of admiring the Cathedral from the outside, although it can also include a tour of the interiors.
 The cathedral is a visual spectacle due to its imposing architecture.
 The entire building is in the shape of a Latin cross, with a Renaissance-style facade and interiors.
 Due to the time in which it was built, it has an evident influence of a Gothic-Renaissance style that the great Spanish cathedrals used to have.
 You can even see some touches of Baroque style in its monumental towers and other parts of its facade.